pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 notification ID.

-The library's :class:`~eventsourcing.persistence.Notification` class is a Python frozen dataclass.
+The library's :class:`~eventsourcing.persistence.Notification` class is a Python frozen data class.
 It is a subclass of :class:`~eventsourcing.persistence.StoredEvent`.

 .. code-block:: python